FlisherOfatale/toolchanger_obs_helper/README.md

   RESPOND TYPE=echo MSG='Toolchange Completed'
 ```
 ## Notes
-For this project, the ideal place to discuss the topic or suggest improvements would be on the (StealthChanger Discord)[https://discord.com/invite/jJs73c6vSc].
+For this project, the ideal place to discuss the topic or suggest improvements would be on the [StealthChanger Discord](https://discord.com/invite/jJs73c6vSc).
 I'm not planning a super fancy final tool, so if you want to take over the idea and make something big, i'll more than happy to have inspired someone.